-SECTION 102.
+1 2 3 Court's jurisprudence still sometimes uses "bail" to refer to the process of pretrial release, and several appellate courts and experts continue to use this broader definition.
+See, e.g. Rosen , 895 F.3d 272 at 291.
+The Act avoids confusion by using other more precise terms.
+4 5 SECTION 102.
 DEFINITIONS.
-In this [act]:

-- (1) "Abscond" means fail to appear in court as required with intent to avoid or delay adjudication. - (2) "Charge", used as a noun, means an allegation of an offense in a complaint, information, indictment, [citation,] or similar record. - [(3) ["Citation"] means a record issued by [an authorized official] alleging an offense.] - 24 (4) "Covered offense" means [offenses for which pretrial detention or the imposition of a 25 financial condition that cannot be paid within the time prescribed in Article 3 is authorized]. - 26 (5) "Detention hearing" means a hearing held under Section 401. - 27 (6) "Not appear" means fail to appear in court as required without intent to avoid or delay adjudication.
-"Nonappearance" has a corresponding meaning. - (7) "Obstruct justice" means interfere with the criminal process with intent to influence or impede the administration of justice.
-The term includes tampering with a witness or evidence. - (8) "Offense" means the conduct that a statute proscribes. - (9) "Person" means an individual, estate, business or nonprofit entity, public corporation,
+In this [act]: 6 (1) "Abscond" means fail to appear in court as required with intent to avoid or delay 7 adjudication.
+8 (2) "Charge", used as a noun, means allegation of an offense in a complaint, information, 9 indictment, [citation,] or similar record.
+10 [(3) ["Citation"] means a record issued by [an authorized official] alleging an offense.]
+11 (4) "Covered offense" means [offenses for which pretrial detention or the imposition of a 12 financial condition that cannot be paid within the time prescribed in Article 3 is authorized].
+13 (5) "Detention hearing" means a hearing held under Section 401.
+14 (6) "Not appear" means fail to appear in court as required without intent to avoid or delay 15 adjudication.
+"Nonappearance" has a corresponding meaning.
+16 (7) "Obstruct justice" means interfere with the criminal process with intent to influence 17 or impede the administration of justice.
+The term includes tampering with a witness or evidence 18 (8) "Offense" means conduct proscribed by statute.
+19 (9) "Person" means an individual, estate, business or nonprofit entity, public corporation, 20 government or governmental subdivision, agency, or instrumentality, or other legal entity.
+21 (10) "Plain language" means words that the individual to whom a record is directed can 22 reasonably be expected to understand.
+The term includes words in a language other than 23 English.
+24 (11) "Record" means information that is inscribed on a tangible medium or that is stored 25 in an electronic or other medium and is retrievable in perceivable form.